tensorleap/leap-cli/pkg/tensorleapapi/docs/TrainFromScratchParams.md

 ### NewTrainFromScratchParams

-`func NewTrainFromScratchParams(versionId string, modelName string, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *TrainFromScratchParams`
+`func NewTrainFromScratchParams(versionId string, sessionName string, trainingParams TrainingParams, shouldRunPopulationExploration bool, ) *TrainFromScratchParams`

 NewTrainFromScratchParams instantiates a new TrainFromScratchParams object This constructor will assign default values to properties that have it defined,